Audra Levi

-Audra Levi Priluck (born Audra Levi; 1974) (also known as Audra Lee) is an American actress, singer, producer and writer.
+Audra Levi, also known as Audra Lee, is an American actress, singer, producer, and writer.

-Early ages
+Early life and education

-Audra Levi was born in Atlanta, Georgia.

-Levi's musical path began when her grandmother Estelle Karp taught her how to sing at 3 years old.
+Audra Levi's musical path began when her grandmother Estelle Karp taught her how to sing at 3 years old.
 She mainly focused on musical theater and opera throughout grade school, then expanded to pop/rock music in college.

 Levi has worked in television since the 1980s.
 She became a child star in a daily educational segment called Kid's Beat from 1983 until 1987, which aired twice daily on TBS.
 The one-minute long segments were typically seen during cartoon series airing on the network, as well as episodes of The Three Stooges and kid-oriented TV series such as The Brady Bunch and Rocky Road, depending on the time of day.

-Scholarship

 Levi also had the privilege of studying vocal performance with Robert Ray (Atlanta) and John Hall (Los Angeles) throughout the 1990s.

 Before graduating from high school in Atlanta, Levi was named MVP (most valuable player) in one of the first Grammy High School Jazz Bands in 1993.

 As a freshman at UCLA, Levi was selected as a solo competitor in the school's prestigious Spring Sing competition in Spring 1994.
 During that same time period, she also performed as the "Witch" in UCLA's production of "Into the Woods".

 At the University of Southern California, Levi was a co-founder of the SoCal VoCals in January 1996, and can be heard as a soloist on the a-cappella group's debut CD that was released in 1997 ("Total Eclipse of the Heart").
 Levi choreographed the SoCal VoCals' first place-winning entry in USC's Songfest in 1997.

 Since 2000, Levi has been an active member of the Academy of Television Arts & Sciences (ATAS), serving on ATAS Foundation's New Leadership Council since 2005 and has previously served on the Interactive Media Peer Group's Executive Committee in year 2011.

 Levi is an initiate of Alpha Chi Omega and an active volunteer on a local and national level.
-She was initiated at the Alpha Psi Chapter at UCLA, and an affiliated member of the Epsilon Chapter at USC.
+She was initiated at the Alpha Psi chapter at UCLA, and an affiliated member of the Epsilon chapter at USC.
 In 2022, the Alpha Chi Omega National Council selected Audra to receive the Outstanding Dedication Award for her 20+ years of service to the Fraternity.

 In 2002, the Los Angeles Area Alumnae Panhellenic Association (LAAPA) awarded Levi with their "Woman of the Year" award for her ongoing volunteer involvement with Alpha Chi Omega.
 The award was established by the LAAPA in 1973, and at the time, Levi was the youngest alumna ever selected to receive the honor.

 Levi holds a Bachelor of Arts degree in Cinema-Television Production from the University of Southern California’s School of Cinema-Television.